Numerical calculation of the $k$-space second Chern number in four dimensions: Application to the 4D quantum Hall system

-To quantitatively evaluate the computational efficiency, we focus on a representative state within the complex spectrum of $\phi_z = \phi_w = 1/13$ at a Fermi energy $E_F = -4.86$, where the ideal topological invariant is $C_2 = -7$.
-Figure~\ref{fig_magpoint} illustrates the convergence of the calculated second Chern number as a function of the number of Hamiltonian diagonalizations.
+Figure~\ref{fig_magpoint} illustrates the convergence of the numerically calculated $C_2$ as a function of the number of Hamiltonian diagonalizations $N_k$.
 The three methods exhibit distinct behaviors: Method I shows excellent stability but suffers from the slowest convergence rate.
-Method II provides a significant improvement in speed over Method I. Method III demonstrates a moderate convergence rate, achieving the target precision with approximately two orders of magnitude fewer diagonalizations than Method I. Taking both stability and efficiency into account, Method III stands out as the optimal approach, Method II is well-suited for rapid, coarse-grained estimations, and the stability of Method I provides a robust reference for verification.
+Method II provides a significant improvement in speed over Method I. Method III demonstrates a moderate convergence rate, achieving the target precision with approximately two orders of magnitude fewer diagonalizations than Method I. Taking both stability and efficiency into account, Method III is the best choice; Method II is suitable for rapid estimations; and Method I can be employed to verify the final results.